 Sialadenitis is the technical term for a type of salivary gland infection that interrupts the natural flow of saliva from the gland to the duct.
 It can be linked to different factors, tobacco users and individuals who frequently consume alcohol can be at increased risk of developing sialadenitis.

 Early symptoms of a salivary gland infection might manifest as a rapid swelling, pressure and discomfort in the soft tissues of the lower jaw.
 It might also be accompanied by acute dry mouth problems.

 The treatment plan he presents might vary depending on the severity of the infection in the salivary gland.
-In a case where the infection is significant our doctor might provide you with a prescription for antibiotics to knock out the bacterial presence.
+In a case where the infection is significant our dentist might provide you with a prescription for antibiotics to knock out the bacterial presence.